Rak-r/OpenPodCar_V2/README.md

 ## Pod2_description

-This ROS2 package cosnists the robot's urdf files in the `xacro` directory, meshes of the robot model, sensors in the `meshes` and the `launch` directory contains the `description.launch.py` file which launches the robot model's URDF and the world file in the Gazebo garden with a condition to start along the rviz2 node.
+This ROS2 package consists the robot's urdf files in the `xacro` directory, meshes of the robot model, sensors in the `meshes` and the `launch` directory contains the `description.launch.py` file which launches the robot model's URDF and the world file in the Gazebo garden with a condition to start along the rviz2 node.
 The launch file also consists the `ros_gz_bridge` package which is used to establish communication between Gazebo and ROS2.
 The parameter bridge is created for `/model/podcar/cmd_vel` topic from ROS -> GZ, on this topic the Ackermann system plugin publishes the twist messages.
 GZ -> ROS is created for `/clock`, `/lidar_scan` topic which is coming from gazebo sensor system plugin, `/model/podcar/odometry` topic consists of ground-truth odometry data from Gazebo.
 ### Usage